Abu Trica Arrest: See the 10 Ghana and US Agencies That Needed to Collaborate for Massive Operation

 4. FBI Legal Attaché Office in Accra

-Investigators linked him to a criminal network that defrauded elderly victims through romance scams dating back to 2023.
+Investigators linked the businessman and socialite to a criminal network that defrauded elderly victims through romance scams dating back to 2023.

 He is alleged to have moved substantial sums through complex channels to evade detection.

-Officials have said the operation underscores the growing cooperation between Ghanaian and US agencies in combating transnational crime.
+Officials have stated that the operation underscores the growing cooperation between Ghanaian and US agencies in combating transnational crime.

 Source: YEN.com.gh